Scale invariance vs conformal invariance: Other dimensions or less symmetry

-Given the analogy with Cardy's conjecture in even dimensions, it is natural to conjecture that the free-energy on $\mathbb{S}^3$ should give a natural candidate for Zamolodchikov's $c$-function in $d=3$ \cite{Jafferis:2011zi}\cite{Klebanov:2011gs}.
+Given the analogy with Cardy's conjecture in even dimensions, it is natural to conjecture that the free-energy on $\mathbb{S}^3$ should give a natural candidate for Zamolodchikov's $c$-function in $d=3$ dimension \cite{Jafferis:2011zi}\cite{Klebanov:2011gs}.
 Indeed, there have been various non-trivial checks if this is indeed the case.
 Perturbative arguments have been presented both with slightly relevant deformations \cite{Klebanov:2011gs} as well as with marginal deformations in \cite{Yonekura:2012kb}.
-Unlike the supersymmetric situation, where the localization computation is available, the regularization can be very tricky and there are some issues \cite{Klebanov:2012va}.\footnote{One thing I found curious is that the topological Chern-Simons gauge theories give non-zero contributions to the $\mathbb{S}^3$ partition function although they do not carry any dynamical degrees of freedom.} However, the formal argument that the $\mathbb{S}^3$ partition function is related to the entanglement entropy suggests that it seems a promising direction to persue (see the following sections on the entanglement entropy).
-The establishment of the strong $F$-theorem is related to the quesiton of equivalence between scale invariance and conformal invariance in $d=3$ (see e.g. \cite{Nakayama:2012ed}\cite{Yonekura:2012kb} for perturbative argument), and the non-perturbative understanding is desirable.
+Unlike the supersymmetric situation, where the localization computation is available, the regularization can be very tricky and there are some issues \cite{Klebanov:2012va}.\footnote{It is important to note that the topological Chern-Simons gauge theories give non-zero contributions to the $\mathbb{S}^3$ partition function although they do not carry any dynamical degrees of freedom.
+Thus, the argument based on the local properties of the theory may not capture some physics here.} However, the formal argument that the $\mathbb{S}^3$ partition function is related to the entanglement entropy at the conformal fixed point suggests that it seems a promising direction to pursue (see the following sections on the entanglement entropy).
+The establishment of the strong $F$-theorem is related to the question of enhancement from scale invariance to conformal invariance in $d=3$ dimension (see e.g. \cite{Nakayama:2012ed}\cite{Yonekura:2012kb} for perturbative argument), and the non-perturbative understanding is desirable.

 The heuristic argument goes as follows.
-We first note that the conformal invariance and the absence of the conformal anomaly in $d=3$ dictate that if we evaluate the one-point function of a conformal primary operator on $\mathbb{S}^3$, it must vanish.
-This means that the sphere partition function does not depend on the exactly marginal deformation:
+We first note that the conformal invariance and the absence of the conformal anomaly in $d=3$ dimension dictate that if we evaluate the one-point function of a conformal primary operator on $\mathbb{S}^3$, it must vanish.
+This means that the sphere partition function does not depend on the exactly marginal deformation (by assuming the deformation is given by conformal primary operators from unitarity):

 Near the conformal fixed point,\footnote{Once we are away from the conformal fixed point, there is a certain ambiguity in defining the partition function.
 The improvement terms in the action do change the partition function itself, but it will not change the expectation value of the trace of the energy-momentum tensor.
 In addition, there are counterterm ambiguities that may introduce ambiguities in $\hat{g}_{IJ}$.} the one-point function does not vanish, but the deviation must be proportional to $\mathcal{B}^I$ function: